rougier/python-opengl/03-quickstart.rst

 present in the vertex shader program, we need to tell OpenGL where to find the corresponding data (i.e. GPU buffer) and this requires some computations.
 More precisely, we need to tell the GPU how to read the buffer in order to bind each value to the relevant attribute.
-To do this, GPU needs to kow what is the stride between 2 consecutive element and what is the offset to read one
+To do this, GPU needs to know what is the stride between 2 consecutive element and what is the offset to read one
 attribute: